benediktwerner/AdventOfCode/2019/intcode/README.md

 This is my version of an intcode assembler.
 It supports all the opcodes from day 5 and a number of additional high-level instructions.

+The assembler is in the `asm` directory and `vm` contains a reasonably fast intcode VM written in Rust. `asm.py` is an outdated version of the assembler that supports fewer features and `vm.py` is a much slower VM written in Python.

 ## Example

 This program computes Day 1 Part 1 in intcode: